 For many freelancers, that will cover all of the charges to include.
 If it’s common for clients to tip in your industry, you can add a tip line at the bottom of your project description.

-Still working on the project?
+Are you still working on the project?
 Make sure to include information on when the final deliverable will be ready, along with the payment due date.

 From a tax perspective, a freelancer and a contractor are normally classified the same.
 However, the two workers do operate a little differently.